kilimanj4r0/kilimanj4r0/README.md

 ### Hi there 👋

 My name is Vladimir.
-I'm Front-end developer from Innopolis University.
-Also interested in Data Science and Analytics.
+I'm Software Engineer from Innopolis University.
+Interested in NLP, Data Science, and Front-end development.

 🔭 I’m currently working on [Marker](https://marker.tips) — an AI writing assistant, that helps to write bold, and clear texts on the Russian language.

+⚡ I’m also involved in various software, data science and robotics projects.

+🤔 I’m looking for a job, you can reach me on [Telegram](https://t.me/sm1rk)!

 <!--
 **kilimanj4r0/kilimanj4r0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.